-I learned the wisdom of the only thing I could do.
+And it was there that I learned the wisdom of the only thing I could do.
 I just tended to my sadness and weariness, and let them be.
 I let myself be sad and exhausted.
 I sat with my sadness with compassion, imagining myself holding them like a mother would hold her wounded child.
 I did the same with my weariness.
 “I am here for you.”

 As I sat with them it was as if they were telling me, “You’ve neglected us for too long.
 You’ve been there for everyone else, but not us.
 We need you.”